rakeshakkineni/Sensor_Fusion_CAMERA_Project3/README.md

  - In TTC calculation LIDAR's inherent inaccuracies were considered.

 ### CAMERA TTC Performance Analysis:
+To compare the TTC calculation performance of different detector & descriptors i have analyzed the variation in the slope.
+Following are more details.
+- Modify code to store the TTC calculated by CAMERA in a file.
+Name the file based on selected image number , detector type and descriptor type.
+- Load the values for all the combinations into an excel.
+The same can be found in the path '/output/CAMERA_TTC_Performance_Analaysis.xlsx'.
+- Calculate the slope of TTC between two consecutive images
+- Calculate mean and stddev of the slope.
+- Repeat this for all the detector , descriptor combinations.
+- Identify the top 3 detector , descriptor combination with minimal slope stddev.

+Following picture show plots of TTC for different images calculated using different detector , descriptor combinations.

+I choose this approach as manual TTC calculated using LIDAR 2D plots cannot be used and it was not insisted.

+Following are top 3 detector , descriptors based on above method.
+ - AZAKE, ORB
+ - FAST , SIFT
+ - SHITOMASI , BRIEF

 ## Dependencies for Running Locally
 * cmake >= 2.8